 In God we trust, all others bring data. - W. Edwards Demings

 If God invented marathons to keep people from doing anything more stupid, the triathlon must have taken Him completely by surprise. -P.Z.
 Pearce

+A Race Kit is a team uniform, jersey and bibs.
+They reflect the team name, which is usually the major sponsor of that team.
+If a rider is under contract with a certain team they wear these for all races and training rides.
 Anyone can buy these kits.
 Here is a link http://www.worldcycling.com/.
 You can also check out ebay, they usually have them for sale a little cheaper.
 Just do a search by what team you might be interested in: Cervelo, Columbia-HTC, Garmin, Radioshack, Saxo Bank are a few.

 I usually use/hear kit used to refer to a uniform.
 For example, my friend is on multiple teams so he has multiple kits.
 The only difference between them and regular cycling clothing is that they have the team name and sponsors on them.
 I'm on a triathlon team, so I'm required to wear mine at all multisport events, but I'm allowed to wear it whenever I want.
 If you are not on our team, you could not race in our kit, and I can't wear last year's because the sponsors have changed.
 Most teams/clubs have their own kits.

 2010 Goals: Get under 6 hours for a half Ironman triathlon Get under 8 min/mi for a 5K - DONE 4/3

 2010 Big Races: Jan 15-17 Bermuda Half Challenge (8:15 Mile, 1:01:20 10K, and 2:11:32 half marathon) June 6 Mooseman 70.3 triathlon (6:30:25) Aug 22 Timberman 70.3 triathlon (6:10:14)